The 2021 Suzuki Hayabusa is the third-generation model of this legendary motorcycle and has made it’s global unveil recently.

 For 2021, the Hayabusa uses KYB USD front forks which feature diamond-like carbon (DLC) coating on the 43-mm outer diameter inner fork tubes to reduce friction and improve reaction to undulations in the road surface.
 Spring preload, compression damping, and rebound damping are all fully adjustable.
 Suzuki further say that the internal structure of the fully adjustable KYB monoshock rear suspension has also been revised to maximize comfort and straight-line stability.
 For stopping power, the ‘Busa gets top-spec Brembo Stylema four-piston calipers.
 They are paired with front discs with a diameter increased from 310 mm to 320 mm.
 At the rear, the bike uses a single-disc with Nissin, single-piston calipers.
 To meet the needs of the motorcycle, Suzuki have worked closely with Bridgestone to create the latest Battlax Hypersport S22 tyres.
 These new tyres boast of improved grip, performance in wet conditions, greater all-round traction, and agility while retaining a great level of durability.

 Price, Availability, and Accessories

 Suzuki have begun sales of the Hayabusa worldwide, starting with Europe and followed by markets including North America and Japan.
 We may expect the motorcycle on our shores in the upcoming months.
 There are a variety of accessories on offer, including a touring screen, a single-seat cowl, carbon mirror covers, Akrapovič slip-on muffler, grip-heaters, billet brake and clutch levers, chrome-plated filler cap, and much more.
-There is no word as regards the price as yet, but we may expect it to be priced around Rs 21 lakh when it makes its way to India.
+The bike has been launched in India today for a price of Rs 16.40 lakh (ex-showroom).
 We wait with bated breath to ride the 2021 Hayabusa to tell you all about how it fares when compared to its predecessors.